SunOS-Linux/SunOS-Installer/README (Advance).md

-# Installing Arch Linux on a LUKS Encrypted Drive using LVM booting with UEFI
+# Installing Sun/OS on a LUKS Encrypted Drive using LVM booting with UEFI

 This document describes my preferred way to install Arch Linux.